pankochicken/LibSeat/README.md

-# LibSeat

-BUS 498-03​ iOS App Development
+# LibSeat: BUS 498-03 - iOS App Development
-Group Project Proposal

-Group participants:

-Nils Wilhelmsson

-Valerie Rose

-Eric Cuyle

-##Project Proposal:

 Our proposal for the app development project is to create LibSeat.
 LibSeat’s main purpose is to display available tables and seats at Cal Poly’s Robert E. Kennedy Library in an easy and convenient manner for the end user.
 The app will simplify the struggle among students to find an empty table by showing a map with the approximate location of that table.